 Maine, Minnesota, and Vermont and tribal lands in Alaska, Oregon, and Washington state utilize dental therapists to provide basic dental services, such as fillings and extractions.
 Other states are also considering doing so.
 The services they provide have been rigorously evaluated and found to be safe and of a quality comparable to that of licensed dentists.
 Allowing these practitioners to work in areas currently underserved by dentists—particularly in geographically isolated and rural areas—will enable many people, including older adults, to obtain high-quality oral health care.

-Direct-care workers such as certified nurse aides are also essential members of the health care workforce, particularly in long-term care settings.
+Direct-care workers Health care workers such as certified nursing assistants (CNAs), home health aides, and personal care aides who provide hands-on long-term care and personal assistance to older adults, people with disabilities, or people suffering from chronic conditions.
+Examples of tasks performed by… such as certified nurse aides are also essential members of the health care workforce, particularly in long-term care settings.
 Efforts to broaden the scope of their clinical responsibilities—for example, by training them as certified medication aides—are ongoing, because they can play an important role in new care models and because career mobility is needed to attract and retain more of these important providers.

 It is essential to explore ways for all health professionals to provide services to the full extent of their current knowledge, training, experience, and skills.
 In areas where provider shortages limit access to care and where new practitioner types can lead to better and more efficient delivery of care, allowing the overlapping scope of practice, when appropriate, is essential.